cloud-native-toolkit/ibm-garage-iteration-zero/README.md

 ?
 The build pipeline (mjperrins.hello-world-bff) already exists.
 Do you want to update it?
 (Y/n)
 ```

-The pipeline will be created in the `dev` namespace in OpenShift and IKS it will create any necessary secrets required to run the pipeline.
+The pipeline will be created in the `dev` namespace in OpenShift and IKS, it will create any necessary secrets required to run the pipeline.
 The app image will be stored in the IBM Container Registry and deployed into the `dev` name space.
+You can use the Argo CD Template to help define a deployment configuration from `dev` to `test` and `staging`

 If you want to get easy access to your application routes or ingress end points for your apps run the following command.
+All the `igc` commands run the same on IKS and OpenShift.
 ```bash
 igc ingress -n dev
 ```